 Baby’s medicine kit essentials for discomforts and Sick days

-For rectal temperature monitoring, you need to have this one.
+For rectal temperature monitoring, you need this one.

-In case your baby gets cold or you have too much heat on in your house, having a humidifier would be helpful in breathing.
+In case your baby gets cold or you have too much heat on in your house, having a humidifier would be helpful in breathing without making the baby’s nose dry and mucusy.
 If your baby gets cold or flu, a humidifier is something every pediatrician suggests.

 Stuffy nose is very common in babies, so you need saline drops to soften all those crusty boogers in your baby’s nose.
 Just spray 2 to 3 times in each nostril and this will help suck out all that mucus out of baby’s nose.

-If you feel your baby has trouble breathing due to a blocked nose and she has trouble falling asleep, spray a few times and your baby would sleep comfortably.
+If you feel your baby has trouble breathing due to a blocked nose or trouble falling asleep, spray a few times in each nostril, so your baby can sleep more comfortably.

-Also when you notice baby is getting symptoms of a cold or stuffy nose, rub a little bit of Vicks Baby Rub on baby’s feet and put socks on.
-This remedy works best even for my 3-year-old.
+Also when you notice that the baby is getting symptoms of a cold or stuffy nose, rub a little bit of Vicks Baby Rub on baby’s feet and put socks on.
+This remedy works like a charm for anyone regardless of age.

 For better sleep and less stuffy nights, using a chest rub may help through the night.